Categories

 The MAL records activity by mailbox owners, delegates, and admins for things such as when an item was created in the Calendar, when an item was deleted or moved, etc.

-The second most important thing you can do related to your Office 365 tenant is to make sure that Mailbox Audit Logging is enabled for all users.
+The second most important thing you can do related to your Microsoft 365 tenant is to make sure that Mailbox Audit Logging is enabled for all users.
 It is also pretty handy to have the MailboxLogin action enabled.
 More on that below.
 Now, according to Microsoft starting in January 2019 Microsoft was going to be turning on mailbox audit logging by default for all organizations, for all new mailboxes that were created.

 Again, my recommendation is to verify that Mailbox Audit Logs are enabled for all of your users and add the MailboxLogin action to each user.
 The first step to doing that is to verify that the setting AuditDisabled is False.
 I know, pretty straightforward right.
 Then you want to check each user to ensure mailbox audit logs are being recorded for their account.
 Finally, consider enabling MailboxLogin for each user.
 This is helpful because it gives you a SessionId with which to track user logins with.